xwb1989/xwb1989.github.io/_posts/2013-10-15-csc_notes_chapter_4_threads.md

 * To examine issues related to multithreaded programming

 ##Overview
-A thread is a basic unit of CPU utilisation; it comprises:
+A thread is a basic unit of CPU utilization; it comprises:

 * a thread ID
 * a program counter